kailey-nieves/MDEF-Website-Repository/docs/seminars/03-Bio-Zero.md

 # Bio-Zero

+This week was very interesting by the way we entered different branches in general science.
+Exciting to be able to grow micro-organisms from things we found.
 <img src= "../../images/microbios.png" alt="Photo microorganism cultivation">

-This week was very interesting by the way that we entered different branches in general science.
-Exciting to be able to grow micro-organisms from things we found.

 <img src= "../../images/Bacterias.png" alt="Photo of bacterias">

 ## iGEM Experiment